 SumUp’s Checkout API lets you integrate stand-alone and omnichannel payments online and off so that card information never makes it to your server.
 All information is encrypted, and a new transaction is generated for each payment to prevent fraud.
 If you don’t want to embed your own web app, SumUp provides a custom checkout program.

-With the help of additional applications, SumUp’s POS can act as a pixelated version of your brick and mortar cash register, managing everything from multiple payment methods to discounts and reporting.
+With the help of additional applications, SumUp’s POS can act as a pixelated version of your brick-and-mortar cash register, managing everything from multiple payment methods to discounts and reporting.
 It can:

 The API also creates a pagination of transaction events so that you can control refunds, chargebacks, and orders.
 This data is easily transferred into your bookkeeping software to cut out the need for repetitive tasks.
-Transaction histories can be churned into metrics to inform your marketing and advertising teams.
+Transaction histories can be transformed into metrics to inform your marketing and advertising teams.

 EMV technology is more than merely a tool for eliminating fraud.
 With a little thought, it will change the way you think about your company.
-If you’ve been in business for a decade, you’ve probably invested thousands in old fashioned POS systems.
+If you’ve been in business for a decade, you’ve probably invested thousands in old-fashioned POS systems.
 It’s time to wave goodbye to those unnecessary costs and say “hello” to tools that raise profits.